MariaBeatriceNamatovu/MariaBeatriceNamatovu/README.md

 •	🔭I am currently working as an intelligent automation developer that works with Power Platform, Langchain, Azure AI and RAG to develop smart automations to enhance efficiency in business workflows.

-•	🔥 Fun Fact: I enjoy building automation for business process and developing agentic AI.
+•	🔥 Fun Fact: I enjoy building automation for business processes and developing agentic AI.